 Can someone with dementia live a full and happy life?
 With the evolution of medicine and care, people with disabilities are living longer lives than ever before.
-Although many people with a learning disability may develop early-onset dementia before the age of 65, this doesn't mean they can’t live full lives by participating in activities they enjoy and being around people who love and care for them.
-Here are some tips to stop dementia and disability from putting a halt
+Although many people with a learning disability may develop early-onset dementia before the age of 65, this doesn’t mean they can’t live full lives by participating in activities they enjoy and being around people who love and care for them.
+Here are some tips to stop dementia and disability from putting a halt on you and your loved ones’ lives.

 No matter the type of dementia your loved one has, he or she does not have to change their lifestyle due to the disease.
 They may have more challenges in daily tasks or routines, but they don’t have to give up on their favorite activities.